Cray-HPE/docs-csm/operations/system_admin_toolkit/usage/SAT_Bootprep.md

   under the `session_templates` key.
 The value of this variable is the name of the IMS image used in this session template.

-  **Note:** The name of a session template is restricted to 45 characters.
+  **NOTE:** The name of a session template is restricted to 45 characters.
 Keep this in mind when using `image.name` in the name of a session template.

 These variables reduce the need to duplicate values throughout the `sat